 30s Were Difficult

-- Earned PMP project management certification.
+- I earned the PMP project management certification.

-- Became a lifetime member of AAII.
+- I became a lifetime member of AAII.

 Things Began Looking Up In My 40s

 - CISSP information security certification.